-Assuming a large oil spill occurs, tundra relief barrier islands (ERA 92, 93, and 94, LS 97 and 102) have up to an 18 percent chance of a large spill contacting them from PL 2 (Table 11).
+Assuming a large oil spill occurs, tundra relief barrier islands (ERA 92, 93, and 94, LS 97 and 102) have up to an 18 percent chance of a large spill contacting them from PL 2.
 The OSRA estimates suggest that there is a 12 percent chance that oil would contact the coastline of the ANWR (GLS 166).
 The Kaktovik area (ERA 95 and 100, LS 107) has up to a one percent chance of a spill contacting the coastline.
-The chance of a spill contacting the coast near Utqiagvik (ERA 55, LS 85) would be as high as 15 percent (Table 11).
+The chance of a spill contacting the coast near Utqiagvik (ERA 55, LS 85) would be as high as 15 percent (see Table 1, "Conditional Oil Spill Probabilities," in the Supporting and Related Material in Docket No. FWS-R7-ES-2021-0037).

 All barrier islands are important resting and travel corridors for polar bears, and larger barrier islands that contain tundra relief are also important denning habitat.
 Tundra-bearing barrier islands within the geographic region and near oilfield development are the Jones Island group of Pingok, Bertoncini, Bodfish, Cottle, Howe, Foggy, Tigvariak, and Flaxman Islands.
 In addition, Cross Island has gravel relief where polar bears have denned.
 The Jones Island group is located in ERA 92 and LS 97.
 If a spill were to originate from an LA 2 pipeline segment during the summer months, the probability that this spill would contact these land segments could be as great as 15 percent.
 The probability that a spill from LA 3 would contact the Jones Island group would range from 1 percent to as high as 12 percent.
 Likewise, for PL 2, the range would be from 3 percent to as high as 12 percent.